 Improved access to data, digitised collections, and digital tools make it possible to ask humanities questions in new ways.

 Digital Humanities (DH) blends traditional humanities research with digital technologies.
-Digital approaches allow researchers to apply new methods and technologies to humanities questions, ask new questions that might not have been possible without these data and tools, and apply critical inquiry to new technologies, including the way people use and are affected by them.
+Digital approaches apply new methods and technologies to humanities questions, and ask new questions that might not have previously been possible.
+Digital humanities also applies critical inquiry to new technologies, including the way people use and are affected by them.

 The University Library supports digital humanities research by providing access to data, learning and networking opportunities, and support for tools essential in digital scholarship.
 The resources shared here provide a user-friendly, entry level introduction to the tools, data, and communities that support digital scholarship in the humanities.